 With that, organizations like the FDA did not recognize CBD or its plant derivatives as potentially helpful for years.

-Eventually, with the help of more studies and stories like Charlotte Figi’s, the FDA started recognizing CBD as something different than cannabis as a whole.
+Eventually, with the help of more studies and stories like Charlotte Figi’s (which led to the launch of Charlotte’s Web CBD), the FDA started recognizing CBD as something different than cannabis as a whole.
 Especially in regards to medical conditions like epilepsy, the Food and Drug Administration showed leniency and acceptance the country hadn’t seen before in terms of cannabis.

 In 2018, hemp cultivation was legalized